Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 If the charge shows “Boku” or “MOBPAY” on your bill and the casino is unresponsive, email support@boku.zendesk.com with your phone number and bill date; Boku’s support portal auto-matches the purchase to the merchant.

-Networks must refund Innocent Third-Party use if reported within three months – yet EE recently offered only 50 % in a high-profile £1 000 case, forcing the customer to escalate to the ombudsman.
+Networks must refund innocent third-party users if reported within three months – yet EE recently offered only 50% in a high-profile £1,000 case, forcing the customer to escalate the matter to the ombudsman.

 Quote Code v15 §3.2 on Transparency & parental control in your complaint.